gbv/login-server/README.md

 Returns the currently logged in user.
 Returns an 404 error when no user is logged in.

 ### GET /users
+Note: This may be removed in the future.

 Returns all users in database.
-Note: This may be removed in the future.
+If URL parameter `uri` is given, only users whose identities match one of the URIs are returned.
+Multiple URIs are separated by `|`.

 ### GET /users/:id
 Returns a specific user.